LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 Qualified undergraduates may be admitted to the program and obtain both the B.S. in computer science and M.S. in applied computer science within the accelerated time frame.

-Students apply directly to the School of Computing and Information Systems for the combined B.S./M.S. program during their second academic year.
+Students apply for the combined B.S./M.S. program during their second academic year.
 Application requirements include:

 - Overall GPA of 3.25 or greater